Write a comment

 making Easter cake molds - photo step 17

-18. Fold the foil crosswise and place the jar in the center.
+18. Lay foil flat; place the jar in the centre.

 making Easter cake molds - photo step 18

-19. Wrap the jar with foil and fold the excessive height outward.
+19. Wrap the foil around the jar; fold excess height outward.

 making Easter cake molds - photo step 19

-20. Alternatively, you can wrap the jar 3 times with foil directly from the roll, then cut the edge, and fold all the excess underneath, pressing tightly.
+20. Alternative method: wrap the jar 3 times directly from the foil roll; cut the edge; fold all excess underneath, pressing tightly.
+Triple-thickness produces sturdier mould.

 making Easter cake molds - photo step 20